Read our article on how to write a cold email for the step-by-step process of crafting, sending, and following up on effective cold emails.

 Reverse email lookup tools all tend to be accurate, but background check services like BeenVerified often have the most accurate data.
 When vetting services for accuracy, check to see how often they update their information and where they pull their data from.
 If it’s from government records, the information is usually trustworthy.

 Reverse email lookups illuminate information, from names to social profiles, about the owner of an email address.
-Salespeople looking to find the identity of the owner of an email that appeared in their inbox, or to learn more about a potential lead, can do so with paid-for reverse email lookup tools or free workarounds that require a few more steps.
-Now that you know the options, pick the one that works for you and go search that email.
+Salespeople looking to find the identity of the owner of an email that appeared in their inbox, or to begin qualifying a lead, can do so with paid-for reverse email lookup tools or free workarounds that require a few more steps.
+Now that you know the options, pick the one that works for you and see what you can find with just an email address.